WolfieEngine/CSE380-HW2-S23-SOLUTION/README.md

 ## Getting Started
 First, you'll need to clone the base code in this repository and set up a repository on Github.
 After you've cloned the base code, run `npm install`.
 Once the node modules have been installed, run `gulp` to transpile the hw2 base code.

-> If you've never worked with git, Github, or a node project and you don't know how to get set up, please reach out to myself (Peter) or Kevin 🙂
+> If you've never worked with git, Github, or a node project and you don't know how to get set up, please reach out to myself (Peter) or Kevin 🙂 I don't want anyone to struggle with the setup.

 ## Codebase Files
 The structure of the hw2 codebase looks similar to the tree diagram shown below.